Selena Gomez And The Weeknd Reportedly Enjoy NYC Date Night

 News of Selena Gomez’s latest outing with The Weeknd comes just days after he was rumored to have spent time with his ex-girlfriend, Bella Hadid, in New York City.
 Earlier this week, the former pair allegedly came face-to-face during a concert in the Big Apple, which was chronicled on social media.

-The Weeknd and Bella Hadid dated for about 2 years before splitting last fall.
+The Weeknd and Bella Hadid dated for about two years before splitting last fall.

 “They still have a great deal of love and respect for each other and will remain friends, but it has been too hard to coordinate their schedules with him finishing and promoting his upcoming album,” a source close to The Weeknd told Us Weekly at the time.
-“They really tried to make it work.”

 Earlier this month, Selena Gomez and The Weeknd shocked fans when they were caught kissing one another as they left what appeared to be a dinner date at Giorgio Baldi in Santa Monica, California.
 Because Gomez’s best friend, Taylor Swift, is one of Gigi Hadid’s closest friends, many felt that Gomez had betrayed Bella Hadid with the romance.
 However, the two women are not close friends and don’t appear to be anything more than distant acquaintances.